projectsveltos/sveltos/docs/features/mcp.md

     - SRE
 authors:
     - Gianluca Mardente
+    - Eleni Grosdouli
 ---

+!!!video
+    To learn more about the Sveltos MCP Server, check out the [Video](../assets/dashboard_mcp.mov)! 😊

-The __Sveltos Management Cluster Protocol__ (MCP) Server is a management tool that connects AI assistants and chatbots to your management cluster where Sveltos is running.
-It provides a structured, programmatic interface that allows AI agents to interact with Sveltos using natural language.
+The __Sveltos Management Cluster Protocol__ (MCP) Server is a management tool that connects AI assistants and chatbots to the Sveltos management cluster.
+It provides a **structured**, **programmatic** interface that allows AI agents to interact with Sveltos using natural language.
 This enables powerful features such as automated troubleshooting, real-time cluster analysis, and streamlined operational tasks across all the clusters Sveltos manages.

-## How It Works
+## How does it work?

-The Sveltos MCP Server acts as a communication layer between AI agents and your Sveltos-managed infrastructure.
+The Sveltos MCP Server acts as a communication layer between AI agents and the Sveltos-managed infrastructure.
 Instead of an AI directly executing _kubectl_ commands on individual clusters, it sends requests to the MCP Server using the [Management Cluster Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro).
 The server then translates these high-level requests into specific Sveltos tool calls.

-This process is not a simple command translation; it involves performing comprehensive checks on cluster statuses, the state of Sveltos deployments, and the state of Sveltos Custom Resources.
-More than that, the server correlates the state of different resources that are tied to each other, providing a holistic view of the system's health.
-By consolidating these checks, the MCP Server provides a single, unified result to the AI, which can then present the findings to a user in a clear, conversational format.
+The described process is not a simple command translation; it involves performing comprehensive checks on cluster statuses, the state of the Sveltos deployments, and the state of the Sveltos Custom Resources.
+Additionally, the server correlates the state of different resources that are tied to each other, providing a holistic view of the system's health.
+By consolidating these checks, the MCP Server provides a **single**, **unified** result to the AI, which can then present the findings to a user in a clear, conversational format.

 This abstraction allows AI to perform complex operations, such as diagnosing deployment failures or comparing cluster configurations, with a single, high-level instruction, making Sveltos a powerful tool for automated, multi-cluster management.